 Users of surveillance equipment should be clear about the purposes for which they intend to use the information/images captured by their equipment.
-The equipment may be used for a number of purposes:
+The equipment may be used for several purposes:

 Prevention, investigation and/or detection of crime.

 Apprehension and/or prosecution of offenders (including images being entered as evidence in criminal proceedings).